 Rudolf Steiner was an advocate of freedom.
 One of his early books, written while he was a secular intellectual, is THE PHILOSOPHY OF FREEDOM.
 Later, when he became a mystic, Steiner continued to stress freedom, although his occult teachings tended to drain the concept of its meaning.
-(He subsequently revised THE PHILOSOPHY OF FREEDOM, turning it into a quite different treatise.)
+(He subsequently revised THE PHILOSOPHY OF FREEDOM, turning it into a rather different treatise.)

 Anthroposophy is sometimes described as a spiritual discipline that leads to spiritual freedom.
 Waldorf education is likewise often described as emphasizing freedom.
 Waldorf freedom is not license for young students to do or think what they want; it is a goal for which Waldorf claims to equip students, a goal to be attained when the students reach maturity.
 In essence, the schools have the same ultimate conception of freedom as does Anthroposophy; the schools aim to enable students, after they mature to adulthood, to achieve the same "freedom" that Anthroposophy offers.